 One of the frequent complaints against hot corners is the tendency to trigger them by accident.
 To prevent this, you can add modifier keys, requiring you to press specific keys while swiping to a corner to activate the action.

-- How to login to safe mode on Mac
+- How to make desktop shortcuts on Mac